FCLAY1977/Fantasy-Football-Data-Proj/README.md

 Now you can run your Jupyter Notebook within the activated virtual environment.

-## Here is a synopsis of my project and the direction I took in conceptualizing the thought process behind the methods I used to achieve this.
+## Below is a synopsis of my project and the direction I took in conceptualizing the thought process behind the methods I used to achieve this.

 Introduction